peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 -   **`repair_experiment.ps1` (Fix & Update)**: Use this for any existing experiment that needs to be fixed or updated.
 It is the main "fix-it" tool that can:
     *   Automatically repair missing data (like LLM responses).
     *   Automatically update outdated analysis files.
-    *   Allow you to interactively force a full data re-run or analysis update on a complete, valid experiment.
+    *   Allow you to interactively force a full data re-run, analysis update, or result re-aggregation on a complete, valid experiment.

 -   **`migrate_experiment.ps1` (Upgrade)**: This is a special utility for upgrading experiments created with older versions of the framework.
 It safely copies the legacy data and transforms the copy into the modern, compatible format.